natashabag/Luma_Selenium_Python/README.md

 # Luma Store - Selenium Webdriver Python project 👩🏻‍💻

-### This project is designed to test functionalities of Luma Store.
+### This project is designed to test functionalities of Luma Store.🛒
 ## Test Coverage:

 1. <b> Checkout Flow: </b> Test the checkout process by adding a product to the cart and filling out the checkout form with customer credentials.